extremepayne/py-generate-ascii/README.md

 ## How to create a suitable image
-Any image *should* work, but it's best if you make your image the right size and format first.
+Any image (png or jpg) *should* work, but it's best if you make your image the right size and format first.
 Below is an example along with links to online tools that do these things, you could probably find similar tools in an advanced photo editor (but I didn't bother because I'm not into advanced photo editing).

 If you have an idea for how to automate these as part of the program, PRs are welcome!